-Note: Deadline for all Submissions is October 1st 2019 at 11:59pm Pacific Time.
+Note: Deadline for all Submissions is October 2nd 2023 at 11:59pm Pacific Time.

 The following procedures and policies must be adhered to.
-Failure to follow these polices will result in submissions being removed from consideration.
+Failure to follow these policies will result in submissions being removed from consideration.

 - Submissions are open to ISME members only.
-All presenters and co-presenters must be an ISME member at the time of submission, at the time of acceptance, and at the time of presenting. - Submissions are accepted online only.
-This system will be available to ISME members through the ISME 2020 conference website at: www.isme2020.fi - All submissions and presentations must be in English. - Submissions must arrive by the deadline.
-The submission system closes on October 1st 2019 at 11:59pm Pacific Time.
+All presenters and co-presenters must be individual ISME members at the time of submission, at the time of acceptance, and at the time of presenting. - Submissions are accepted online only.
+This system will be available to ISME members through the ISME 2024 World Conference website at: ismeworldconference.org - All submissions and presentations must be in English. - Submissions must arrive by the deadline.
+The submission system closes on October 2nd 2023 at 11:59pm Pacific Time.
 Late submissions will not be accepted. - There will be no deadline extension.
 Applicants should ensure that they begin the process of submitting in good time and should not assume that the deadline will be extended. - Abstracts only are required by the deadline for submissions. - Submission of full papers.
-Applicants who want to submit full papers for publication in the conference proceedings must upload their full paper by October 1st 2019 at 11:59pm Pacific Time.
+Applicants who want to submit full papers for publication in the conference proceedings must upload their full paper by October 13th 2023 at 11:59pm Pacific Time.
 Full papers submitted after this deadline will not be included in the conference proceedings.
 All full papers must be in the format of the Guidelines for Authors.
-Submissions that are not presented in the required format will not be included in the conference proceedings.

-- Formats of submission.
-ISME accepts four submission formats: - 1) Papers (includes individual and roundtable) - 2) Posters - 3) Symposia (includes diverse format sessions) - 4) Workshops (includes demonstrations) - Submission review panels.
-Each paper (individual and roundtable), poster, and symposia submission must select one Review Panel that corresponds the best with your topic area. - All submissions-including symposia-must be made without author identification, for blind review.
-Submission that are not blinded will be automatically rejected.
+Submissions that are not presented in the required format will not be included in the conference proceedings. - Formats of submission.
+ISME accepts four submission formats: - 1) Papers (includes individual presentations and roundtable formats) - 2) Posters - 3) Symposia (includes diverse format sessions) - 4) Workshops (includes demonstrations) - Submission review panels.
+Each paper (individual and roundtable), poster, and symposium submission must select one Review Panel that corresponds the best with the topic area. - All submissions-including symposia-must be made without author identification, for blind review.
+Submissions that are not blind will be automatically rejected.
 Note: References may include citations from the author(s) if applicable.